HMS Espoir (1804): Career

 Between 21 and 26 August 1814, Espoir captured three American sloops (Pilot, Mary Ann, and one with an indecipherable name) and two American schooners (William and Hornet).
 These captures occurred while Espoir participated in Admiral Alexander Cochrane's expedition in the Patuxent River, at Fort Washington, and Alexandria, between 22 and 29 August.
 (Note: A first-class share was worth £183 9s 1¾d; a sixth-class share, that of an ordinary seaman, was worth £1 9s 3½d.
 A second and final payment came in May 1819.
 A first-class share was worth £42 13s 10¾d; a sixth-class share was worth 9s 1¾d.)
 Espoir shared in the proceeds of goods landed from transport ship Abeona, surgeon's necessaries, schooners Franklin and Saucy Jack, and flour, captured between 21 October and 6 November.

+On 2 June 1815, the Bulwark, as flag ship, with the Admiral's tender, and Espoir, arrived at Halifax, 6 days after departing from Bermuda.

+She departed Halifax on 28 August 1816, then arrived at Portsmouth on 19 September 1816.
+Sir James Cockburn, Governor of Bermuda was a passenger on the voyage.

 Fate

 Espoir was paid off in October 1816.
 She was broken up at Portsmouth in April 1821.